nais/doc/docs/appendix/json-schema.md

 It will enable the `nais-k8s-all.json` schema for all yaml files with the name `nais.yaml`, or in the `nais` or `.nais` directory.

-See the [extension documentations](https://github.com/redhat-developer/vscode-yaml#associating-schemas) for more ways to assosiate schemas.
+See the [extension documentations](https://github.com/redhat-developer/vscode-yaml#associating-schemas) for more ways to associate schemas.

 ## Known limitations